eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/remediator.rst

 ==========================

-This plugin reads configuration from a check definition and triggers appropriate remediation actions (defined as other checks) via the Sensu API, when the occurrences and severities reach certain values.
+This plugin reads configuration from a check definition and triggers specified remediation actions (defined as other checks) via the Sensu API when the occurrences and severities reach certain values.
 [1]_

 .. contents::